Store suddenly shut down. No news. I resisted the…

-- So far none.
-May not be be suitable for extreme cold.
+- May not be be suitable for extreme cold.

 I resisted the urge to go puffy, but the introduction price and a one-time life member discount made me cave.
 Took the jacket to our Jasper National Park in Canada during mid summer.
 I did not expect to wear it, but I did every morning in the crisp mountain air.

 Extremely lightweight and compressible, makes a nice luxury item, but also can be the only warm item for layering without the expense of too much weight or volume.
 The product is designed with Jamie Clark heading up the team, and if you know who he is you will understand he knows what will work and what doesn't.
 Another reason why I didn't hesitate.

 It would require a bit more layering in extreme cold.
 I'd consider it a three-season or four-season with exception.
 I've worn it while cross country skiing and it was fine, but that's a workout.